-The quality of the pool of teachers improves: simulated teaching skills increase on average by 0.639 sd across both sectors.
-Moreover, the teacher quality gap reverses, with better teachers in public schools than in private schools, and it reduces in size considerably, by 80 percent.
+better teachers in public schools than in private schools, and it reduces in size considerably, by 80 percent.
 The merit-based wages in public schools attract skilled individuals from outside of teaching, and cream skim good teachers from the voucher sector.
 As a result, average teaching skills increase in the public sector by 1.267 standard deviations, and they decrease in voucher schools and in the non-teaching sector by 0.549 sd and 0.097 sd respectively.
-However, average test scores do not decrease in voucher schools because because of a pure compositional effect due to the outflow of lower SES students into public schools.
+However, average test scores do not decrease in voucher schools because of a pure compositional effect due to the outflow of lower SES students into public schools.

-Voucher schools face more competitive pressure from the public sector to attract high quality teachers.
+Voucher schools face more competitive pressure from the public sector to attract highly skilled teachers.
 As a result, they increase their wage rate offers on average by 27 percent, but they cannot match the higher wage rate offered in public schools, leading to the aforementioned decrease in teaching skills.
 Therefore, average accepted wages in private schools increase only by 7 percent (because they are the product of the offered wage rate and the skills of those who accept the wage offer).

 The last two columns explore channels of policy effectiveness.
-Column four shows that ignoring the response of private schools to the reform would result in an underestimation of the quality of teachers in both school sectors, resulting in an underestimation of the positive effects of the reform on test scores.
-Column five shows that the reaction of parents reduces the test score gap between public and voucher schools that would prevail if they

-&lt;sup>37There is a distinction between teaching skills, an ordinal measure of skills, and the impact of those skills on student test scores.
-Because teaching skills in the model are allowed to have heterogeneous impacts on test scores across students and schools, model estimation does not yield a simple value-added measure of teaching skills that does not depend on students or schools.
-For this reason, I present impacts both on the ordinal measure of teaching skills, to analyze teacher quality across schools, and on test scores, which are the outcome of interest.
-The Table's fifth column can be used to benchmark the ordinal teaching skills in terms of student test scores: a decrease of about half a standard deviation in teacher skills in private schools results in a decrease by about 0.10 sd in test scores, keeping student composition fixed, while an increase in teacher skills in public schools of 1.3 sd results in an increase in test scores of about 0.60 sd, keeping student composition fixed.
+Column five shows that ignoring the response of private schools to the reform would result in an underestimation of the teaching skills of teachers in both school sectors, resulting in an underestimation of the positive effects of the reform on average test scores by 0.250 sd.
+This means that equilibrium wage adjustments in the large non-public school sector result in a better selfselection of individuals into teaching and across school sectors which greatly amplifies the reform's positive effects on test scores.
+Column six shows that the reaction of parents, too, amplifies the impacts on average test scores, albeit by a smaller amount (0.092 sd).
+Moreover, it effectively eliminates the test score gaps across school sectors that would exist if parents were not allowed to move.
+The changes in teacher composition induced by the reform would lead to a dramatic reversal of the sign of the test score gap across school sectors if parents did not respond to the policy.
+However, parameter estimates indicate that parents are responsive to the distribution of teaching skills across sectors, and their school choice adjusts in a way that reduces the test score gap across sectors from 0.331 sd (column 6) to 0.008 st (column 2).
+These counterfactual experiments demonstrate both on the ordinal measure of teaching skills, to analyze teacher quality across schools, and on test scores, which are the outcome of interest.
+The Table's sixth column can be used to benchmark the ordinal teaching skills in terms of student test scores: a decrease of about half a standard deviation in teacher skills in private schools results in a decrease by about 0.10 sd in test scores, keeping student composition fixed, while an increase in teacher skills in public schools of 1.3 sd results in an increase in test scores of about 0.60 sd, keeping student composition fixed.